jeremyong/jeremyong.github.com/_posts/2024-05-19-getting-started-in-computer-graphics.markdown

 To see some examples of projects that resemble a slice of what a "real game renderer" might look like, you can check out the MSFT [MiniEngine](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/MiniEngine), AMD's [Cauldron](https://gpuopen.com/cauldron-framework/), or NVIDIA's [Falcor](https://developer.nvidia.com/falcor).
+Whatever path you choose, I definitely recommend you pick projects and technology to work with that you find personally motivating.
+Consistency over the long run will pay dividends.

 ### Aside: Which API and shading language?